cloudfoundry-incubator/fissile/docs/configuration.md

 -- | --
 `DNS_RECORD_NAME` | Hostname of the container
-`IP_ADDRESS` | Primary IP address of the container `KUBE_COMPONENT_INDEX` | Numeric index for roles with multiple replicas `KUBERNETES_CLUSTER_DOMAIN` | Kubernetes cluster domain, `cluster.local` by default
+`IP_ADDRESS` | Primary IP address of the container `KUBE_COMPONENT_INDEX` | Numeric index for instance groups with multiple replicas `KUBERNETES_CLUSTER_DOMAIN` | Kubernetes cluster domain, `cluster.local` by default

 [run.sh]: https://github.com/SUSE/fissile/blob/master/scripts/dockerfiles/run.sh

 There are also some fields not shown above (as the are not needed for NATS):

-For the role:
+For the instance group:

 Name | Description
 -- | --